By Liz KriegerFeb 28, 2018

 While that represents just 7.2 percent of all pregnancies—and it's down from the 10 percent rate that was reported in 2011—some states' numbers are much higher, while others are well below the average.

-When your toddler discovers smoking For example, the state of West Virginia topped the list at 25.1 percent of women who say they smoked at any time while they were pregnant, and in California, at the bottom, that number is just 1.6 percent.
+For example, the state of West Virginia topped the list at 25.1 percent of women who say they smoked at any time while they were pregnant, and in California, at the bottom, that number is just 1.6 percent.
 Other states with the lowest smoking rates include Utah, Texas, Hawaii, New Jersey, Nevada, Arizona, New York, Connecticut and the District of Columbia.
 States with the highest prevalence of smoking during pregnancy also include Kentucky, Montana, Vermont and Missouri.
 And not entirely surprisingly, some of those states also happened to have some of the highest infant mortality rates, according to a CNN interview with Haywood Brown, a professor of obstetrics and gynecology at Duke University School of Medicine, who was not involved with the study.

 There were other interesting findings in the report from the CDC's National Center for Health Statistics.
 For instance, the researchers noted that smoking was highest among young adult women ages 20-24, followed by teenage girls ages 15-19 and then adult women ages 25-29.
 In terms of race and ethnicity, women who identified as American Indian or Alaska Native smoked at a rate of 16.7 percent, followed by non-Hispanic white women at 10.5 percent, non-Hispanic black women at 6 percent, Hispanic women at 1.8 percent and non-Hispanic Asian women at 0.6 percent.